kivy/pyobjus/README.md

 Pyobjus
 =======

-Python module to access Objective-C class as Python class, using Objective-C runtime reflection.
+Python module for accessing Objective-C classes as Python classes using Objective-C runtime reflection.

 (Work in progress.)